IPL 2020, Kolkata Knight Riders preview: Squad, fixtures, strengths, weaknesses and more

 Players in action post lockdown

-Narine missed quite a few matches in the CPL due to fitness issues but when he did play, he looked closed to his best version.
-Destructive as ever with the bat at the top of the order, Narine scored two half centuries in the five matches he batted and had a strike rate of 148 overall.
-His six wickets in five innings came at a stunning Economy Rate of 4.5 as he proved too good to handle on the slow pitches.
-Watch out for Narine’s new addition to the repertoire: where he hides the delivery in the run-up to deceive batsmen till the last moment possible.
+Narine missed quite a few matches in the CPL due to fitness issues but when he did play, he looked close to his best version.
+Destructive as ever with the bat at the top of the order, Narine scored two half-centuries in the five matches he batted and had a strike-rate of 148 overall.
+His six wickets in five innings came at a stunning economy-rate of 4.5 as he proved too good to handle on the slow pitches.
+Watch out for Narine’s new addition to his repertoire: where he hides the delivery in the run-up to deceive batsmen till the last possible moment.

 Narine’s fellow TKR player Khan is a late addition to KKR in place of Harry Gurney.
-In the 20 overs he bowled, Khan picked up 8 wickets at an impressive strike rate of 15.
-Guyana Amazon Warriors captain Green will play a back-up role at KKR and he too had a good CPL campaign with nine wickets in 11 outings at an ER of 5.7.
+In the 20 overs he bowled, Khan picked up eight wickets at an impressive strike rate of 15.
+Guyana Amazon Warriors captain Green will play a backup role at KKR and he too had a good CPL campaign with nine wickets in 11 outings at an ER of 5.7.

-Russell, playing for Jamaica Tallawahs, showed the lockdown did not dull his brute force as he hit three fifties in nine outings at a strike rate of 141.
+Russell, playing for Jamaica Tallawahs, showed the lockdown did not dull his brute force as he hit three fifties in nine outings at a strike-rate of 141.
 He bowled just 13 overs in the tournament though (five innings out of nine matches).

 Over in England, Morgan had a decent summer as both batsman and captain, showing off his hitting and thinking powers in equal measure even if consistency eluded him.
 A century against Ireland (ODI) and a 66 against Pakistan (T20I) were his best efforts.
 He looked in good ball-striking form for the most part.
 As for Banton, the Australia T20I series produced three single-digit scores but he impressed against Pakistan with his big-hitting prowess.

 Cummins was steady for Australia if not spectacular with the ball over the five matches he played and bowled better than his return of four wickets suggests.
-His delivery to dismiss Jonny Bairstow in the ODI decider was a sensational off-cutter that fooled a well-set batsman and KKR fans’ will hope to see more of that.
+His delivery to dismiss Jonny Bairstow in the ODI decider was a sensational off-cutter that fooled a well-set batsman and KKR fans will hope to see more of that.

 Strengths